michalprzybyla/hedera-cli/src/plugins/token/README.md

 # Token Plugin

-Complete token management plugin for the Hedera CLI following the plugin architecture (ADR-001).
+Complete token management plugin for the Hedera CLI following the plugin architecture.

 ## 🏗️ Architecture